Projects are made up of tasks. Lots of them. Staying on top of your tasks as a team is so important if you want to hit your project deadlines.

 There are lots of tasks.
 Make sure everyone can see them all, even if they aren’t responsible for them.
 You need visibility of what the team is doing to understand your own part in it.

-Being able to see the work your colleagues are doing gives you context for your own actions.
+Being able to see the work your colleagues are doing gives you context for your own actions as the project manager overall.
+It also helps you avoid feeling overwhelmed because priorities are clear.

 6. Make time tracking easy